20 Types of Surgeons You Could Work with in the Operating Room

 15. Vascular surgeon

-These surgeons treat conditions affecting veins and arteries.
-Surgical procedures could be prescribed for hardening of the arteries, aneurysms and blood clots.
+This type of surgeon treats conditions affecting veins and arteries.
+Surgical procedures could be prescribed for aneurysms, blood clots or hardening of the arteries.
 Vascular surgeons are often brought in when a patient suffers a stroke or is thought to be a potential victim of one.

 16. Bariatric surgeons

-To help people fight obesity, bariatric surgeons provide a variety of procedures, including gastric bypass, sleeve gastrectomy and adjustable gastric bands.
-These treatments work by limiting the food intake that the stomach can hold.
+To help people fight obesity, bariatric surgeons perform different types of surgery, including gastric bypass, sleeve gastrectomy and adjustable gastric bands.
+These procedures work by limiting the food intake that the stomach can hold.

 17. Podiatric surgeons

-The human hand is a very intricate system, so much so that some surgeons specialize in procedures involving the hand, wrist and forearm.
-Their patients come from both people who have genetic conditions and those who suffer injuries.
+The human hand is a very intricate system, which is why some surgeons specialize solely in procedures involving the hand, wrist and forearm.
+They treat patients who have genetic conditions or those who suffer injuries to these areas.

 19. Transplant surgeon

-The science of transplanting an organ from a donor to another person is a complicated one.
-Most commonly transplanted organs are kidneys, livers, hearts and lungs.
-The process is so intricate, that most transplant surgeons specialize in a specific organ.
+The science of transplanting an organ from a donor to another patient is a complicated one, so it requires a particular type of surgeon.
+The process is so intricate that most transplant surgeons specialize in a specific organ.
+The most commonly transplanted organs are kidneys, livers, hearts and lungs.

 20. Endocrine surgeon